KULLOLLITARUN/Practice_GIT/README.md

 => Now we don't need to write the git push origin main everytime.we can use (git push).
 Because we created upstream. -u stands for upstream.

 =>Once upstream is created we can use git pull.Instead of using git pull origin main.

+=>Branch commands
+git checkout -b branchname (to create a new branch) git checkout branchname (to switch to a branch) git branch (to see all branches) git branch -d branchname (to delete a branch)